fmi-basel/glib-nature_cell_biology2021-materials/README.md

 # Cell fate coordinates mechano-osmotic forces in intestinal crypt formation - Materials

-This repository contains three branches with materials of the Paper "Cell fate coordinates mechano-osmotic forces in intestinal crypt formation":
+This repository contains three subfolders with methods of the Paper "Cell fate coordinates mechano-osmotic forces in intestinal crypt formation":

-Image Processing Pipeline for 2D/3D organoid segmentation - time course samples (based on DAPI signal)
+* ```time-course/```: Image Processing Pipeline for 2D/3D organoid segmentation - time course samples (based on DAPI signal)

-Image Processing Pipeline for 2D/3D organoid segmentation - time lapse samples (based on LifeAct signal)
+* ```time-lapse/```: Image Processing Pipeline for 2D/3D organoid segmentation - time lapse samples (based on LifeAct signal)

-Measurement of Villi distance
+* ```TODO/```: Measurement of Villi distance

-Further information are given in the README.md files of the corresponding branches.
+Further information are given in the README.md files of the corresponding subfolders.
+Note that you may require different virtual environments for the different parts due to conflicting dependencies.

 # Citation